Site-integrity

 The Zoroastrian Centre for Europe

-Project PartnersThe Zoroastrian Trust Funds of Europe (ZTFE)
+Project PartnersThe Zoroastrian Trust Funds of Europe (ZTFE), Historic England, Interfaith UK

 FundingRoyal Institute for British Architects (RIBA) 2022 Research Grant

-Moving Pictures: Reusing Cinemas as Places of Worship in the Diaspora explores how migrant faith communities in England have transformed former cinemas into vibrant, sacred spaces.
-As part of the wider project, a survey and database of the 101 adapted former cinemas across England has been created in collaboration with architectural historian Kate Jordan, documenting their reuse by a range of faith groups.
-Yet these acts of creative agency, rooted in ceremony, ritual, spatial transformation and everyday practice, remain largely unrecognised within mainstream heritage systems.
-At the heart of Moving Pictures is the "site-integrity" methodology, which collaborates closely with faith communities to document this lived heritage from an emic perspective.
-Through co-created, site-specific film installations, the project challenges traditional notions of "British Heritage," reimagining it as dynamic, plural, and inclusive, aligning with Hall’s (1999) vision of evolving social identities.
+Moving Pictures: Reusing Cinemas as Places of Worship in the Diaspora explores how migrant faith communities in England transform former cinemas into vibrant, sacred spaces.
+As part of the wider project, a survey and database of 101 adapted former cinemas across England is created in collaboration with architectural historian Kate Jordan, documenting their reuse by a range of faith groups.
+Yet these acts of creative agency, rooted in ceremony, ritual, spatial transformation, and everyday practice, remain largely unrecognised within mainstream heritage systems.
+At the heart of Moving Pictures is the site-integrity methodology, which collaborates closely with faith communities to capture this living heritage from an emic perspective.
+Through co-created, site-specific film installations, the project challenges traditional notions of "British Heritage," reimagining it as dynamic, plural, and inclusive, aligning with Stuart Hall's (1999) vision of evolving social identities.

 More Info